Summer Concerts at Independence Grove

 CHECK BACK IN SPRING FOR 2018 CONCERT SCHEDULE

-Our Events in the Plaza outdoor concerts are held Tuesdays, 7:30 pm, June 13–August 8, 2017, at Independence Grove Forest Preserve in Libertyville.
+Our Events in the Plaza outdoor concerts are held Tuesdays, 7:30 pm, from mid-June through early August, at Independence Grove Forest Preserve in Libertyville.
 No rain dates.
 No concert on July 4.

 For concert updates, call our Hotline at 847-968-3497or follow us on Twitter @IndependenceGro.

 June 13 | New Invaders | 60s Rock and Roll

 Flash back to the 1960s as the New Invaders time travel to the unforgettable musical period carved out by British rock and roll.
 The band’s vintage instrumentation, note-to-note authenticity, and visual nostalgia bring the journey to life in their repertoire of classic hits by the likes of Cream, The Dave Clark Five, The Kinks, and more.

 June 20 | Black Masala | Brass, Dance Sound

 This high-energy brass band from Washington, D.C. plays an irresistible dance groove packed with funk, gypsy-punk, and soul.
 We promise that when Black Masala takes the stage their influences and moods, ranging from Bhangra and bounce to New Orleans funk and Balkan brass, will result in a dance party that leaves concertgoers smiling.

 June 27 | Rico | Santana Inspired